Written by Jenn Hand, Holistic Nutritionist, Board Certified Health Coach, NBC-HWC

 Our go-go-go world doesn’t usually have time for managing emotions throughout the day and we may use food as a reward, a de-stressor, a comfort or as something to do at night.

-But not dealing with our emotions can be a huge factor in a binge.
+But not dealing with our emotions can be a huge factor in binge eating.

 Take the emotional eating quiz to find out if you tend to be an emotional eater >>